pololu/motoron-arduino/README.md

 ## Classes

-The main class provided by this library is MotoronI2C.
+The main classes provided by this library are MotoronI2C and MotoronSerial.
+Each of these is a subclass of MotoronBase.

 ## Documentation